tejasgajare/workflux/README.md

-# workflux
+# Workflux
-Main Repository to contain the Workflux Stack
+Main Repository to contain the Workflux Stack.
+This repository would contain Spring Boot backend along with Angular Frontend.
+Integration of CI/CD pipelines.